-The Group registered a 7% increase in revenue, reaching € 6.76million.
-The group's revenue largely originates through companies forming part of the Busy Bee Limited group, which act as retail outlets for the products produced by the manufacturing subsidiary of the Group.
-The revenue growth is attributable to the first full year of operations of a new outlet in Sliema operated by one of the related companies and substantial increase in outside catering events, surpassing pre covid levels.
+The group registered a 10% increase in revenue, reaching € 7.44million.
+The group's revenue is predominantly generated through companies forming part of the Busy Bee Limited group, which act as retail outlets for the products produced by the manufacturing subsidiary of the group.
+The revenue growth is attributable to the first full year of operations of a new outlet in Fgura operated by one of the related companies.

-The group generated an operating profit of € 905k (2022: € 87k), originating mainly from the food manufacturing activity as well as rental income and royalty fees charged to other related parties.
+The group generated an operating profit of € 1.48million (2023: € 905k), originating mainly from the food manufacturing activity as well as rental income and royalty fees charged to other related parties.

-Earnings per share is recorded at € 9.02 (2022; € 8.95).
+Earnings per share is recorded at € 16.61 (2023: € 9.02).

-At 30 November 2023, total assets amounted to € 17.9million (2022: € 17.2million) and equity of the group amounted to € 9,7million (2022: € 7.9million).
+At 30 November 2024, total assets of the group amounted to € 19.6million (2023: € 18.9million) and equity of amounted to € 10.5million (2023: € 9.7million).